 Staying in touch with family and friends back home has been easy with e-mail and Skype.
 Yes, we may miss a celebration or two back home but we have created our own in our new country.
 Birthdays, end of semesters and exams are all celebrated with our new friends.
 We have new holidays and customs to learn.

 So far we have traveled to Easter Island, Machu Picchu and have trips planned to Iguazu Falls and Southern Chile later this year.
 Life is good and I’ve never regretted my decision to ignore the naysayers and move to Chile to teach English.

 I am following the maxim, “Life is not over until you say it is.”

-About the author Kent Nancollas – Kent made the life altering decision to teach English abroad after being laid off from a technical career when he was 58.
+Kent made the life-altering decision to teach English abroad after being laid off from a technical career when he was 58.
 He says that he's close to retirement – but not quite there – and wanted to do something more rewarding and aligned with his passions.
-So, Kent and his life partner, Rae Ann, Kent chose to combine their love of travel and education by teaching English as a second language.
+So, Kent and his life partner, Rae Ann, chose to combine their love of travel and education by teaching English as a second language in Valparaiso, Chile.

 Want to Learn More About Teaching English Abroad?